Skip to content

 • Restart your Roku.
 Go to Settings > System > System Restart.
 A full reboot clears memory and often fixes app crashes or loading failures.

 • Update Roku firmware.
-Navigate to Settings > System > System Update.
+Go to Settings > System > System Update.
 Outdated firmware can cause compatibility issues with streaming apps.

 • Reinstall Disney+.
 If the app keeps crashing or shows error code 41, remove it from your Roku (highlight the app, press *, select Remove Channel) and reinstall from the Channel Store.